rustymotors/server/docs/server.md

 - Linux
   \*\* If you want to try running on Windows it may work, but I'm not going to support it
 - NodeJS
+- [Docker](https://docs.docker.com/compose/install/) (A way to see the logs of the node pod would be very helpful if you need to file a bug report)

 ### Configure server settings

-- In `src/services/shared/config.json`, change the IP address to the external IP of the machine the server is running on;
+- In `packages/mcos-shared/config/index.js`, change the IP address for all `*_EXTERNAL_HOST` values to the external IP of the machine the server is running on

-- Generate the SSL cert and keys using `scripts/make_certs.sh`
+- Generate the SSL cert and keys using `make certs`

 ## Installing